 Sauzee King Nectarine Tree Information and Care

 The Sauzee King nectarine trees can be kept small for the home orchard.
 Plant in the full sun and well draining soil.
 Water once to twice a week in the Spring to Summer depending on the weather.
-Notice how the temperature and humidity affection the soils moisture evaporation and trees transpiration.
+Notice how the temperature and humidity affect the soils moisture evaporation and trees transpiration.
 Reduce frequency in the Fall as the weather cools down and the tree loses their leaves.
 Reduce the frequency gradually until you cut the water off for their winter dormancy.
 Do not provide supplemental water while the tree is dormant.

 The Winter is a great time to prune nectarine trees.
 Trees can be kept small, between 8-20 ft tall with a full and wide canopy.
 Pruning nectarine trees are easier than you may think.
 Most nectarine trees grown for orchards are a low branching form for easy picking, To continue to keep trees small, simply cut the highest branches to promote lower branching.
 Cuts should be based on the form of the overall tree and to maintain a shorter but fuller tree.
 Thin out the lowest branches and those in the center of the tree.
 Also remove dry twigs or branches and those growing towards the tree, crossing, or growing completely straight up (suckers).

 Nectarine Tree Fertilizer